Day 5 of search for Nancy Guthrie: 'We still believe Nancy is still out there'

 Federal and local investigators are working to put together the pieces behind the disappearance of Today show host Savannah Guthrie's mother, Nancy Guthrie, who was reported missing on Sunday.

-Pima County Sheriff Chris Nanos said that blood found on the porch of Nancy Guthrie's Tucson home belongs to the 84-year-old and that in the early morning hours Sunday, her pacemaker had disconnected from its app.
+At a press conference on Thursday, Pima County Sheriff Chris Nanos said blood found on the porch of Nancy Guthrie's Tucson, Ariz., home belongs to the 84-year-old and that in the early morning hours Sunday, her pacemaker had disconnected from its app.

-Nanos said authorities had still not identified a suspect or person of interest in this case.
+Nanos said authorities had still not identified any suspects or persons of interest in the case.
+Investigators are operating on the assumption that she is alive, he said.

 "We still believe Nancy is still out there.
 We want her home," he said.